spacemeat/pyke/README.md

 So in the example above, first `make.py` imports the important pyke symbols.
 Then it sets up a single phase: `CompileAndLinkToExePhase`.
 In its definiton are two options: `name` and `sources`: the specific C source files.
 Then this phase is added as a `dependency` to a provided main `ProjectPhase`.
 That's all pyke needs to know how to build.

 Pyke always begins with the phase object (a `ProjectPhase` instance), for the whole project.
-It can be accessed through `pyke.main_project()`, which returns the phase.
-The CompileAndLinkToExePhase is then registered to the project via the `set_dependency()` method.
+It can be accessed through `pyke.get_main_phase()`, which returns the phase.
+The CompileAndLinkToExePhase is then registered to the project via the `depend_on()` method.
 Pyke will use the phases it's given and the options set to each phase, along with the command line arguments, to perform the needed tasks: In this example, it will make the appropriate directories, invoke gcc or clang with configured arguments (in a POSIX environment), and optionally report its progress.

 ### So how does pyke know where to find the sources?
 Or the headers?
 Or where to put things?